 What Makes These Apple Pie Bars Healthier?

 I love figuring out ways to make healthy swaps in desserts without sacrificing texture or flavor.
-While this easy apple pie bars recipe is made with healthier ingredients, it’s everything you’d want from apple pie in bar form—buttery crust, juicy apples, and a decadent crumb topping!
+While this easy apple dessert recipe is made with healthier ingredients, it’s everything you’d want!
 This recipe is:

 - Made with whole ingredients: The filling is loaded with fresh apples, and the crust and crumble is made with almond flour and coconut flour.
 As a result, these are paleo apple pie bars!